-Let us consider how a firm's credibility and reporting behavior evolves over the course of time.
+In this section, I consider how a firm's credibility and reporting behavior evolves over the course of time.
 These results will not only illustrate when firms are most prone to erring, but will also allow us to better understand the endogenous nature of the firm's incentives.

-Dynamics take two separate forms in equilibrium: continuous changes and discrete changes.
-As I will show, continuous changes occur in the absence of any new reports, while discrete changes are triggered by a new report.
-More formally, let us denote a subgame by a pair (p,n), where p denotes a starting belief and p the order of the next firm to report.
-I claim that fixing a subgame, i.e., assuming that no new reports are made, the firm's credibility will change continuously over time.
+Dynamics take two separate forms in equilibrium: continuous changes as well as discrete changes.
+As we will show, continuous changes occur in the absence of any new reports, while discrete changes are triggered by a new report.
+More formally, let us denote a sub-game by a pair (p, n), where p denotes a starting belief and n the order of the next firm to report.
+We claim that fixing a subgame, i.e., assuming that no new firms report, the firm's credibility will change continuously over time.
 In particular it will gradually improve whenever preemptive concerns are present.
 This result is stated formally as Proposition 3.